Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Application

 We now discuss another application of our classification of modulated SPT phases.
 In particular, we will use the classification to diagnose anomalies of non-invertible Kramers-Wannier symmetries in systems with modulated symmetries, and thereby establish an LSM-type constraints for these non-invertible symmetries.
 We focus on the case of $\mathbb{Z}_p$ exponential symmetry with prime $p$, although the analysis generalizes straightforwardly to other modulated symmetries.

-In Ref.~\cite{Pace:2024tgk}, it was shown that the following $\mathbb{Z}_p$ exponential-symmetric Hamiltonian on a $\mathbb{Z}_p$ spin chain, \ie H=-J\sum_n (Z_n Z_{n+1}^{-a^{-1}}+\text{h.c.})-K\sum_n (X_n+\text{h.c.})\,, \fe admits a non-invertible Kramers-Wannier reflection symmetry when $J=K$.
-This non-invertible symmetry is tied to the $\mathbb{Z}_p$ exponential symmetry preserved by this Hamiltonian, generated by \ie U=\prod_n X_n^{a^n}\,. \fe This $\mathbb{Z}_p$ exponential symmetry forms a total symmetry group $G=\mathbb{Z}_p\rtimes \mathbb{Z}$ together with the lattice translation symmetry, where the translation generator $T$ acts on $g\in\mathbb{Z}_p$ as $T(g)=ag$.
-For $U$ to be a symmetry of $H$, we require $a^L\equiv 1 \pmod p$ so that the symmetry operator is compatible with the periodic boundary condition, and we will consider periodic spin chains of such length $L$.
+In Ref.~\cite{Pace:2024tgk}, it was shown that the following Hamiltonian on a $\mathbb{Z}_p$ spin chain, \ie H=-J\sum_n (Z_n Z_{n+1}^{-a^{-1}}+\text{h.c.})-K\sum_n (X_n+\text{h.c.})\,, \fe admits a non-invertible Kramers-Wannier reflection symmetry when $J=K$.
+This non-invertible symmetry is tied to the $\mathbb{Z}_p$ exponential symmetry preserved by this Hamiltonian, generated by \ie \mathcal{U}=\prod_n X_n^{a^n}\,. \fe This $\mathbb{Z}_p$ exponential symmetry forms a total symmetry group $G=\mathbb{Z}_p\rtimes \mathbb{Z}$ together with the lattice translation symmetry, where the translation generator $T$ acts on $g\in\mathbb{Z}_p$ as $T(g)=ag$.
+For the symmetry operator $\mathcal{U}$ to commute with the Hamiltonian $H$, we require $a^L= 1 \pmod p$ so that $\mathcal{U}$ is compatible with the periodic boundary condition, and we will consider periodic spin chains of such length $L$.